sampanna17/sampanna17/README.md

 <h3 align="center">Passionate Software Engineer from Nepal 🇳🇵</h3>

 ### About Me
-I'm a 20-year-old passionate IT student specializing in software engineering and web development.
+I’m a 21-year-old passionate IT professional specializing in software engineering and web development.
 I thrive on building user-centric applications that solve real-world problems while continuously expanding my skills in both frontend and backend technologies.